 - Provide trail connectivity to the Tryon Creek State Natural Area North Creek Trailhead.
 Trail enhancements may include the undercrossing through the culvert, stairs to the roadway, a sidewalk to the trailhead and an interpretive area.

 - March 11, 2014: Jennifer Devlin from Portland Bureau of Environmental Services and John Mullen from Oregon Parks and Recreation presented at the Arnold Creek Neighborhood Association meeting.
 The project includes a new higher-elevation trail that replaces an existing informal trail west of Boones Ferry Road to the culvert, crossing under Boones Ferry and continuing on the east side of Boones Ferry, connecting with the North Creek Trail in Tryon Park.
 There are different proposals for the new pedestrian-accessible underpass including a bridge and a culvert.
 The contractor has recommended a culvert based on cost but the majority of committee members prefer a bridge.
-Members present at the March 11th Arnold Creek meeting unanimously supported the bridge option.
 View the SW Boones Ferry Culvert Replacement Area Map.

 - September 11, 2013: Portland City Council unanimously approved a second reading of the following motion: